 If you think there's any other information you CV needs you can put it in here.
 For example, being able to speak a second language might be a benefit for a role or holding a clean driving licence might be a must for your career path.
 You might also want to explain any gaps in employment history here.

-You references are people that can vouch for your character and capabilities in the work place.
+Your references are people that can vouch for your character and capabilities in the workplace.
 They should preferably be work-related, however if you haven't worked for a while they can include a responsible person you've known for some time.

 What if you've been out of work for a while?